 Monkeypox belongs to the family of poxviruses, which includes smallpox.
 The disease got its name after scientists discovered it among laboratory monkeys in 1958.
 The first monkeypox case in a human was diagnosed in 1970.

 Since then, most infections have been concentrated in the Democratic Republic of the Congo and Nigeria.
-The DRC reports thousands of cases annually and Nigeria has reported more than 200 confirmed cases and more than 500 suspected ones since 2017.
+The DRC reports thousands of cases annually and Nigeria has reported hundreds of confirmed or suspected cases since 2017.

-The type of monkeypox identified in the recent cases, known as the West African clade, tends to produce milder disease than the other common branch, the Congo Basin clade.
+The type of monkeypox identified globally in the current outbreak, known as the West African strain, tends to produce milder disease than the other common branch, the Congo Basin strain.

-Around 1 percent of people who have contracted the West African clade in the past have died, compared to up to 10 percent of people who contract the Congo Basin clade, according to the WHO.
+Around 1% of people who have contracted the West African strain in the past have died, compared with up to 10% of people who contract the Congo Basin strain, according to the WHO.

 What are the symptoms of monkeypox?

-Monkeypox symptoms can develop five to 21 days after someone is infected, though usually appear within one to two weeks.
+Monkeypox symptoms can develop up to 21 days after someone is infected, though usually appear within one to two weeks.
 Most people recover after two to four weeks.

-People can get monkeypox from animals, either through bites or scratches or preparing meat from wild game, according to the CDC.
+Historically, some people have contracted monkeypox from animals, either through bites or scratches or while preparing meat from wild game.

 People with monkeypox are most infectious when they have active lesions.
-The WHO recommends that people with diagnosed infections isolate "until their lesions have crusted, the scab has fallen off and a fresh layer of skin has formed underneath."
+The WHO recommends that people with diagnosed infections isolate "until all their lesions have crusted over, the scabs have fallen off and a new layer of skin has formed underneath."

 What treatments are available?

-The U.S. has more than 100 million doses of an older-generation smallpox vaccine called ACAM2000 in the national stockpile.
+The U.S. also has more than 100 million doses of an older-generation smallpox vaccine called ACAM2000 in the national stockpile.
 But that vaccine isn't being distributed to the public, since it can't be given to immunocompromised people.